Inventsable/PrintSpotTabs/README.md

 # PrintSpotTabs

-Configurable no-UI script to generate Pantone-inspired tabs for CMYK, SpotColors, and Pantone Swatches used inside a document for use in printing.
+Configurable no-UI script to generate Pantone-inspired tabs for CMYK, SpotColors, and Pantone Swatches within a document for use in printing.

 ![](https://thumbs.gfycat.com/WellinformedDifferentDungenesscrab-size_restricted.gif)